BikashPandey17/random-quote-generator/README.md

 <-----PLEASE SEE----->

 The html file is in the "public" folder
 The css and other javascript(reactjs) files are in the "src" folder

+Those wishing to work on react.....after you download the quote_app folder. cd into it and in command line write npm install.
+(Provided you have already installed npm)
+After that you can simply wite npm start and start working on localhost.

 !!!!
 DO NOT MOVE THE FILES AROUND  !!!!